Child Brides in Egypt Are Blocked from Education

 One survey found that 17 percent of married Egyptian women were married before they were 18.
 That figure came from a study of 4,000 Egyptian women between the ages of 10 and 29 conducted in 2013 by researchers at the American University in Cairo’s Social Research Center.
 Of the total number of married Egyptian women, 4.6 percent got married when they were younger than 16.

-“It’s shocking,” said Zeinab Khadr, a senior research scientist at the American university who provided the data to Al-Fanar Media and who led the study.
+“It’s shocking,” said Zeinab Khadr, a senior research scientist at the university who who led the study and provided the data to Al-Fanar Media.

 A study by the Ford Foundation and the Egyptian Society for Population Studies and Reproductive Health contrasted the amount of education that women were able to get with the age at which they married.
 Women who married young often had great difficulty getting an education.
 Of 300 women interviewed, 42 percent of those who married before the age of 18 were illiterate.
 Only 5 percent of them completed secondary education and none had a university degree.